ATran31/Leaflet-GeoSSE/README.md

 });
 ```
 ### Connecting to the event server
-The connection requires that you pass in a geojson property attribute that uniquely identifies the feature, and optionally specify a channel name to subscribe to.
+The connection requires that you pass in a geojson property attribute that uniquely identifies the feature.
+Optionally you may specify a channel name to subscribe to, if your event server implements channels.
 If no channel name is given then the connection will only listen to events not published to a specific channel.
 ```
 // Connect to an event server without subscribing to a channel. sseLyr.connectToEventServer('featureId');